anilmainali/SoftwareTesting/SoftwareTesting-Resources.md

 - Agile Testing: A Practical Guide for Testers and Agile Teams (Paperback)
 - Beautiful Testing: Leading Professionals Reveal How They Improve Software (Paperback)
 - Explore It!: Reduce Risk and Increase Confidence with Exploratory Testing (Paperback)
 - Testing Computer Software (Paperback) by Cem Kaner
+- Software Testing: A Craftsman's Approach (Hardcover) by Paul C. Jorgensen

 Here is another link to check out the books on Software Testing.